zbb272/intro-fetch-lab-dc-web-career-021819/README.md

 - When the user clicks "Get Opening Crawl" button, it should trigger the function `getOpeningCrawl` which will fetch the data for "Star Wars Episode 4: A New Hope"
   _NOTE: The ID for Episode 4 is 1_
-- When the promise is resolved, the film's opening crawl should appear on the page in the `#crawlDiv`
+- When the `Promise` is resolved, the film's opening crawl should appear on the page in the `#crawlDiv`

 Getting data from SWAPI is simple!
 We pass the url into `fetch`, then add the handling behavior for the response with `.then`: